ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 3.3.2.md

 - Average Variable Cost = $500,000 / 1000 = $500 (AVC is the same as VC per unit!)
 - Total Costs = Total Fixed Costs + Total Variable Costs ==> $900 + $500,000 = $500,900
 - Average Costs = Total Costs / Total Output ==> $500,900 / 1000 = $500.9
+## Indirect Costs & Direct Costs
++ The terms indirect costs and direct costs are used when referring to businesses that produce or sell a range of products and therefore operate 'cost center's and 'profit centers' (see Unit 3.9).
++ These cost can be either fixed or variable costs, depending on the nature of the business.
+### Cost Centre (TC) VS Profit Centre (TC+TR)
++ **Cost only:**  Minimize cost
+   + Ex: Production division
+   + Add in cost control
++ **Cost and revenue:** Maximize profit
+   + Ex: Sales division
+   + Add in overall profitability